manojkiraneda/manojkiraneda.github.io/_posts/2023-10-02-gpio-interfaces.md

 ## What is GPIO ?

-A “General Purpose Input/Output” (GPIO) is a flexible software-controlled digital signal.
+A `General Purpose Input/Output` (GPIO) is a flexible software-controlled digital signal.
 Each GPIO represents a bit connected to a particular pin.
 Board schematics show which external hardware connects to which GPIOs.